 3. Echo Chambers and Social Engineering

 Facebook and Cambridge Analytica are only the most public faces of social engineering.
-For those not familiar with the scandal, this is where Facebook got caught giving their users’ information to a third party — Cambridge Analytica — so they could more precisely target far-right and pro-corporate propaganda.
+For those not familiar with the scandal, this is where Facebook got caught giving their users’ information to a third party — Cambridge Analytica — so they could more precisely direct far-right and pro-corporate propaganda at targets.

 Facebook users’ identities, names, personality traits, website “likes,” and friend networks were all used to reinforce online echo chambers through targeted political advertising.